top of page

 Awareness is powerful.

-But on its own, it can feel unsettling — like you can name what’s happening, and still can’t respond the way you want to.
+But on its own, it can feel unsettling — like you can name what’s happening, and still not feel able to respond differently yet.

 And that’s not failure.